-4. Student Enrolment, Attendance and Late Submission Policy:
+4. Student Enrolment, Attendance, Late Submission and Re-Submission Policy:

 Any case of academic dishonesty will be reported to the administration and one or more of the following consequences will be implemented:

-- Student will be required to redo the work.
+- The student will be required to redo the work.

-- Student will be given the opportunity to demonstrate expectations on an alternate assignment
+- The student will be given the opportunity to demonstrate expectations on an alternate assignment

 - Academic assistance will be made available